xArm-Developer/xarm_ros/ReadMe.md

 #### Getting status feedback:
 &ensp;&ensp;Having connected with a real xArm robot by running 'xarm7_server.launch', user can subscribe to the topic ***"xarm/xarm_states"*** for feedback information about current robot states, including joint angles, TCP position, error/warning code, etc. Refer to [RobotMsg.msg](./xarm_msgs/msg/RobotMsg.msg) for content details.
-&ensp;&ensp;Another option is subscribing to ***"/joint_states"*** topic, which is reporting in [JointState.msg](http://docs.ros.org/jade/api/sensor_msgs/html/msg/JointState.html), however, currently ***only "position" field is valid***; "velocity" is non-filtered numerical differentiation based on 2 adjacent position data, so it is just for reference; and we do not provide "effort" feedback yet.
+&ensp;&ensp;Another option is subscribing to ***"/joint_states"*** topic, which is reporting in [JointState.msg](http://docs.ros.org/jade/api/sensor_msgs/html/msg/JointState.html), however, currently ***only "position" field is valid***; "velocity" is non-filtered numerical differentiation based on 2 adjacent position data, and "effort" feedback are current-based estimated values, not from direct torque sensor, so they are just for reference.
-&ensp;&ensp;In consideration of performance, current update rate of above two topics are set at ***10Hz***.
+&ensp;&ensp;In consideration of performance, current update rate of above two topics are set at ***5Hz***.

 #### Setting Tool Center Point Offset:
 &ensp;&ensp;The tool tip point offset values can be set by calling service "/xarm/set_tcp_offset".
 Refer to the figure below, please note this offset coordinate is expressed with respect to ***initial tool frame*** (Frame B), which is located at flange center, with roll, pitch, yaw rotations of (PI, 0, 0) from base frame (Frame A).